- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease

 - Scopolamine and other anticholinergics, since their effectiveness may be decreased with galantamine

-Most caregivers who look after patients with Alzheimer’s and other types of dementia know about medications of the antidepressant or antipsychotic type, or drugs that assuage signs of anxiety, agitation, aggression, or other behavioral challenges.
-When used thoughtfully, these can be of good help in managing some of the harsher symptoms that Alzheimer’s commonly presents.
+Most caregivers who look after individuals with Alzheimer’s disease and other types of dementia know about medications of the antidepressant or antipsychotic type, or drugs that assuage signs of anxiety, agitation, aggression, or other behavioral challenges.
+When used thoughtfully, these can be a good help in managing some of the harsher symptoms that Alzheimer’s commonly presents.
+You should also discuss with your doctor the possibility of taking one of the drugs approved to treat Alzheimer’s.
+While these drugs do not provide a cure, they may help reduce or delay cognitive symptoms and provide some temporary relief.

-In the bigger scheme of things, the important consideration to keep in mind is that medications, including Radazyne, are only one component of what it takes to provide quality care for someone with Alzheimer’s and mild to moderate Dementia.
+In the larger scheme of things, it is important to remember that medications, including RAZADYNE®, are only one component of what it takes to provide quality care for someone with Alzheimer’s or another type of dementia.
 There is ample research that points to other ways of looking after someone with Alzheimer’s as being just as effective, if not more so, than what these medications offer.
-Drugs cannot preserve a patient’s dignity and sense of well-being, nor can they be equal to the benefits that affectionate care and patient support provide.
+Drugs cannot preserve a person’s dignity and sense of well-being, nor do they equal the benefits that affectionate care and support provide.
+Caregivers have the power to better the lives of individuals with dementia by helping them maintain healthy and engaged lifestyles with good nutrition, exercise, and plentiful support and interaction.